vika2218/YAML-packet-generator/README.md

 packet_generator.py generates packets flexibly without relying on specific functions for each packet headers.

+Flexibility: Any packet can be generated(Assuming it is supported by scapy).
+Can generate unusual packets (ex.
+TCP header encapsulated into UDP or n number of UDP headers inside single packet).
+This would be helpful for testing/QA personnel.

 Scalability: Very flexible as well as scalable.
 No need to add extra header in future because this code will support all the headers and packet definitions supported by scapy module.